ThomDyson/BirdNetDisplay/README.md

 This code runs on a Cheap Yellow Display to show recent information from a BirdNet installation.
 While it is designed for a CYD, the code could be adapted to run on any ESP32 with a different display.

 This project requires that you have a BirdNet installation.
-I use [Nachuster's version](https://github.com/Nachtzuster/BirdNET-Pi).
+I use [Nachtzuster's version](https://github.com/Nachtzuster/BirdNET-Pi).
 BirdNET-Pi is built on the [BirdNET](https://github.com/kahst/BirdNET-Analyzer) framework by [@kahst](https://github.com/kahst).

 This display uses the notification system built in to BirdNet-Pi to receive mqtt messages and display them.